VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/index.md

 ## Getting Started

-Base64 Image/Video/PDF panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-image-panel/) or use the `grafana-cli` tool to install from the command line:
+Base64 Image/Video/Audio/PDF visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-image-panel/) or utilizing the Grafana command line tool.
+For the latter, use the following command:

 ```bash
 grafana-cli plugins install volkovlabs-image-panel